zordicom/crisp_controllers/docs/getting_started.md

     3. Set target 10 cm downwards.
 Careful not to send poses that are too far away from the current one!
     4. This will request the controller manager to activate the cartesian impedance controller.
 You can use it with other controllers like the operational space controller!

-## 3. Adding cameras, grippers, and further sensors
+## 3. Adding cameras, grippers, and further sensors to CRISP_PY

 ### Cameras